 Both Botox and dermal fillers reduce the appearance of wrinkles, but the two products work very differently.
-Botox is a highly purified toxin that slows down your face’s natural muscle contractions, contractions which over time lead to wrinkles such as horizontal forehead wrinkles, crow’s feet, and frown lines.
-Dermal fillers, on the other hand, inject material into the body, to add subtle volume to the face and lift and smooth out wrinkles.
+Botox is a highly purified toxin that slows down your face’s natural muscle contractions.
+These contractions over time lead to wrinkles such as horizontal forehead wrinkles, crow’s feet, and frown lines.
+Dermal fillers inject material such as hyaluronic acid, a sugar that is naturally found in the body, calcium hydroxylapatite, a mineral and a major component of bone or Poly-L-lactic acid (PLLA), a biodegradable, synthetic material into the body to add subtle volume to the face and lift and smooth out wrinkles.

 Botox is primarily used for patients who have crow’s feet, horizontal forehead lines, and frown lines.
-Dermal fillers are ideal for patients who have other wrinkles, or patients who have lost volume in the face and live very active lifestyles preferring to avoid surgery.
+Dermal fillers are ideal for patients who have deeper wrinkles, or patients who have lost volume in the face and live very active lifestyles and prefer to avoid surgery.

-Even though they are safe products that produce incredible results, Botox, and dermal fillers are not for everyone.
-Morristown patients should avoid Botox if they have certain medical conditions, such as those requiring blood thinners, or if they are pregnant or breastfeeding.
-Pregnant and breastfeeding Morristown mothers should also avoid dermal fillers.
+Even though they are safe products that produce incredible results, Botox and dermal fillers are not for everyone.
+Patients should avoid Botox if they have certain medical conditions, such as those requiring blood thinners, or if they are pregnant or breastfeeding.
+Pregnant and breastfeeding mothers should also avoid dermal fillers.

-When choosing between Botox and dermal fillers, Morristown patients are especially interested in the results the two products provide.
-Botox alleviates wrinkles that are caused by facial expressions, while dermal fillers reduce the appearance of other annoying wrinkles on the face.
-In most cases of both Botox and dermal fillers, a patient may have a particular line they are concerned about, but a skilled plastic surgeon like Dr. Comizio may find other lines that are contributing to an overall tired, grumpy or aged look.
-In that case, multiple wrinkle lines will need to be treated.
-The results of Botox and fillers are usually complementary and may be used in concert to achieve the desired results.
+When choosing between Botox and dermal fillers, patients are especially interested in the results the two products provide.
+Botox alleviates wrinkles that are caused by facial expressions, while dermal fillers reduce the appearance of other bothersome wrinkles on the face.
+When getting either Botox and dermal fillers, Dr. Comizio will review the face and offer recommendations on the areas to treat.
+Often the two treatements are used in conjunction with each other to achieve optimal results.